vkurko/calendar/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@event-calendar/build/event-calendar.min.css">
 <script src="https://cdn.jsdelivr.net/npm/@event-calendar/build/event-calendar.min.js"></script>
 ```
+> If you don't need IE11 support, you can use the `modern` version of the bundle instead: `event-calendar-modern.min.css` and `event-calendar-modern.min.js`.
+The lack of IE11 support makes the bundle ~1.5 times smaller.

 Then initialize the calendar with something like this:
 ```js
 let ec = new EventCalendar(document.getElementById('ec'), {